osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/pfx-client-certificate-support-mqtt.md

 # PFX client certificate support

-If the MQTT server requires a customer-generated PFX client certificate for connections, place the PFX certificate in the appropriate folder on your C drive.
+If the MQTT server requires a customer-generated PFX client certificate for connections, place the PFX certificate in the appropriate folder on your designated drive.
 For Windows users, you can find the folder at *C:\ProgramData\OSIsoft\Adapters\MQTT\Certificates*.
 Linux users can find the folder at */usr/share/OSIsoft/Adapters/MQTT/Certificates.*

 After placing the certificate in the folder, specify the PFX client certificate's thumbprint and password in the Data Source configuration of the adapter.